 Mix.
 Combine all ingredients in the bowl of a heavy-duty electric stand mixer fitted with a dough hook.
 (If using a bread machine, put everything in the bucket and select the dough cycle.).
 Stir for a minute and evaluate the consistency of the dough.
 It should form a ball and clear the sides of the bowl.
 If it is crumbly and not coming together, add a bit more milk.
 If it is sticking to the bowl, add a bit more flour.
 (If using a bread machine, skip to step 4.)

 Knead.
 Knead the dough until it is smooth, bouncy, and elastic.
-To see if the gluten is developed, take a golf ball sized piece of dough and stretch it out to see if if translucent areas form.
+To see if the gluten is developed, take a golf ball-sized piece of dough and stretch it out to see if translucent areas form.
 If these areas are visible, the dough is sufficiently kneaded.

 First rise.
-Shape the dough into a ball and place into a lightly oiled bowl.
-Cover with a clean damp tea towel and place in a slightly warm place to rise.
+Shape the dough into a ball and place it into a lightly oiled bowl.
+Cover with a clean, damp tea towel and place in a slightly warm place to rise.
 Allow it to double in bulk, about 45 to 60 minutes.

 Shape.
 Shape the dough into a loaf by spreading it out into a rectangle.
 The short side of the rectangle should be roughly as long as the loaf pan.
 Tuck the corners in and roll up into a cylinder, then tuck the ends in.

 Second rise.
 Place into a greased loaf pan and lightly cover with oiled plastic wrap.
-Place the dough in a warm place and allow to rise until very puffy and the top of the dough has risen 1 inch over the top of the loaf pan.
-Towards the end of the rising time, preheat the oven 350 degrees.
+Place the dough in a warm place and allow it to rise until very puffy and the top of the dough has risen 1 inch above the top of the loaf pan.
+Towards the end of the rising time, preheat the oven to 350℉.

 Notes